pluralsight/spavro/README.md

 Spavro is a fork of the official Apache AVRO python 2 implementation with the goal of greatly improving data read deserialization and write serialization performance.

 Spavro is also python 2/3 compatible (instead of a spearate project / implementation).
-Currently only tested using py2.7 and py3.5.
+[Currently tested](https://travis-ci.org/pluralsight/spavro) using python 2.7, 3.3, 3.4, 3.5 and 3.6.
+Python versions before 3.3 are not supported due to the use of unicode literals and other compatibility features.

 ## Implementation Details